kiarashvosough1999/docC-github-pages-deploy/README.md

 ## License

-CocoAttributedStringBuilder is released under an MIT license.
+docC-github-pages-deploy is released under an MIT license.
 See [LICENSE](https://github.com/kiarashvosough1999/build-docC-static-site/blob/master/LICENSE) for more information.